Skip to main content

 Why the half-life matters now (and how it’s measured)

-AI agents have moved from narrow tools to broad collaborators.
+AI agents now do more than narrow automation tasks.
 They draft policies, sequence experiments, and orchestrate workflows.
-But capability without a measure of sustainable autonomy is just bravado.
-METR’s horizon results give a capability ceiling—a rough answer to “how long can a model go before success drops below 50%?”—that doubles every few months in some domains and shifts across fields.
-Benchmarks like OSWorld and RealWebAssist surface where that ceiling collapses under GUI ambiguity or evolving instructions.
-Half-life turns this research into an operational metric: how many minutes, hours, or days before drift, ambiguity, or error accumulation demands a person in the loop.
+But raw capability without a measure of sustainable autonomy is risky.
+METR’s horizon results provide a capability ceiling: roughly how long a model can go before success drops below 50%.
+Benchmarks like OSWorld and RealWebAssist show where that ceiling breaks under GUI ambiguity or changing instructions.
+Half-life converts this into an operational metric: how many minutes, hours, or days pass before drift, ambiguity, or error accumulation requires human intervention.

 Some anchor points to stand on: